-Andrew G. Kireta Jr. is vice president – market development, at the Copper Development Association Inc., New York, N.Y., a not-for-profit trade association that serves as the advanced market development and engineering services arm of the copper and brass industry in the United States.
+Andrew G. Kireta Jr. is vice president – market development, at the Copper Development Association Inc., New York, New York, a not-for-profit trade association that serves as the advanced market development and engineering services arm of the copper and brass industry in the United States.

 As CDA vice president, Kireta is responsible for promoting the use of copper and copper alloy systems and related products in both building construction and sustainable energy applications.
 He coordinates codes and standards activities for the copper industry and research projects for the development and application of copper and copper alloy tube, pipe, fittings and architectural sheet and strip.
-His professional work also includes representing the North American copper industry on the International Copper Association’s building construction team, and he leads the ICA’s global strategy team.
+He also represents the North American copper industry on the International Copper Association’s building construction team, and he leads the ICA’s global strategy team.

-Following his graduation from Purdue University with a bachelor’s degree in mechanical engineering, Kireta became a principal engineer, mechanical systems and operations, for ABB Impell Corp., Lincolnshire, Ill.
+Following his graduation from Purdue University with a bachelor’s degree in mechanical engineering, Kireta became a principal engineer, mechanical systems and operations, for ABB Impell Corp., Lincolnshire, Illinois.
 In this position he was involved in commercial nuclear power plant design.
-In 1992, Kireta joined CDA as Midwest regional manager and held management positions for tube, pipe and fittings, and architectural applications before becoming vice president – building construction, in 2008.
-He assumed his current role in 2010.
+In 1992, Kireta joined CDA as Midwest regional manager and held management positions for tube, pipe and fittings, and architectural applications, before becoming vice president – building construction in 2008.
+He assumed his current role in 2010.,/p>

-Outside ASTM International, Kireta is a member of the NSF International Joint Committee on Drinking Water Additives, and he is also a member of the American Society of Mechanical Engineers, the American Society of Plumbing Engineers, the American Society of Sanitary Engineering, the American Welding Society, the International Association of Plumbing and Mechanical Officials, the International Code Council and other industry organizations.
-For his service, Kireta has been recognized with the 2010 President’s Award from the International Copper Association, a B16 Committee Award of Appreciation from ASME, and an ASTM B05 Distinguished Service Award.
+Outside ASTM, Kireta is a member of the American Society of Mechanical Engineers, the American Society of Plumbing Engineers, the American Society of Sanitary Engineering, the American Welding Society, the International Association of Plumbing and Mechanical Officials, the International Code Council and the NSF International Joint Committee on Drinking Water Additives.
+He has been recognized with the President’s Award from the International Copper Association and the ASTM B05 Copper Club Award.